Exclusive benefit for Export Development Program members

 The BA will cover the cost of airfreight shipment to Italy, customs clearance, delivery, and onsite activities.
 Participating breweries will be asked to cover the cost of delivering samples to the consolidation site in California.

 Beer Volume Requirements

-It is suggested to send up to three different beers, up to two cases of each.
-No more than six cases total.
+It is suggested to send up to three different beers, one case of each.
+No more than four cases total.

-Brewery representatives traveling to Italy are asked to send up to eight cases.
+Brewery representatives traveling to Italy are asked to send up to six cases.

-Note: Registering beer for shipment and trade mission travel applications require separate registration form completions.
+Note: Registering beer for shipment and trade mission travel applications requires separate registration form completions.

 - Within the registration form, brewers must provide for each beer: 1) Production Lot Code, 2.)
 Best By Date, and 3.)
 Label artwork.
 All three are required for customs clearance in Italy.